blond-admin/BLonD/README.md

 ==========

 2014-09-16
+v1.3.1 - Fixed an important bug in the matched_from_distribution_density method.

+2014-09-16
 v1.3.0 - Bunch generation from distribution function implemented, input is
          distribution type, emittance and bunch length.
 	   - Bunch generation from line density implemented through Abel transform,